akash-network/cosmos-omnibus/README.md

 ### Chain configuration

 Chain config can be sourced from a `chain.json` file [as seen in the Cosmos Chain Registry](https://github.com/cosmos/chain-registry).
+The [Chain Registry](https://github.com/cosmos/chain-registry) will be used automatically for all pre-built images, or whenever the `PROJECT` environment variable matches a [Chain Registry](https://github.com/cosmos/chain-registry) ID.
+Set `CHAIN_JSON` to an alternative URL if required, or `0` to disable this behaviour entirely.

 |Variable|Description|Default|Examples|
 |---|---|---|---|